 Whenever I want a quick snack to have on hand, Gur makhane or jaggery caramelized Lotus seeds are my go-to recipe.
 I ALWAYS try to keep a jar full of these bite-sized sweets in my pantry.

 I love grabbing a few of these bites before heading to pick up my kids, mid-afternoon snack, or just as a treat after a meal.

 No matter how you enjoy, then they are always good.
 The challenge is not to finish all in one go.
 These little treats have become a family favorite!

 What is Phool Makhane?

-For all my readers, a quick heads up on what is Phool Makhane?
-Phool Makhane also known as Fox nuts, Lotus stem seeds, Gorgon nuts or Euryale Ferox is a perennial plant native to Eastern Asia.
+For all my readers, a quick heads up – Phool Makhane, also is known as Fox nuts, Lotus stem seeds, Gorgon nuts, or Euryale Ferox, is a perennial plant native to Eastern Asia.

 Facts about Phool Makhane or Lotus seeds!

 - It is a highly nutritious food that is a good source of carbohydrates, fiber, magnesium, potassium, phosphorus, iron, and zinc.

 - Lotus seeds are also low in sodium and low in calories.